iconfinder/api-auth-server/readme.md

 # Iconfinder API v4 authentication server

-Version 4 of the Iconfinder API requires authentication with "Authorization" header, containing your API key.
+Version 4 of the Iconfinder API requires authentication with the "Authorization" header, containing your API key.
 You can get it from your [profile page](https://www.iconfinder.com/account/applications).

 Set the environment variable `ICONFINDER_API_KEY` and run the server with `node index.js`.